-Try to locate information about those who work in the companies producing, distributing, and selling this product-at every step of the commodity chain.
+2. Try to locate information about those who work in the companies producing, distributing, and selling this product-at every step of the commodity chain.
 Summarize in a paragraph or two some of the issues faced by the people associated with this product at each stage of the commodity chain.
 For example, you may investigate labor and health issues related to the primary producers, effects of the environment of transporting the product, health consequences for consumers, and the effect on the environment produced by this product's waste.
 You may not be able to treat all aspects of the commodity chain in equal depth because of a lack of information on certain aspects of your commodity chain.
 Try to cover everything, but you may have to write about some aspects of the commodity chain in greater depth than others.

-What conclusions can you reach about your connections to the global economy through this exercise?
+3. What conclusions can you reach about your connections to the global economy through this exercise?

 Your paper should be at least 1500 words, typed and double-spaced.
 Your paper must include intext citations and a reference list prepared in Chicago Author-Date format.
 No more than 300 words in the paper may be directly quoted.
-The paper will automatically be submitted to Turnitin.com and you must come up with a score in the blue or green.
+The paper will be automatically submitted to Turnitin.com and come up with a score in the blue or green zone in advance of being submitted.
+(Submit your reference list as a separate document when submitting your paper to Turnitin.
+Otherwise, your reference list will be counted against your originality score.)
 I will not record your grade until you have a successful (blue or green area) Turnitin submission.
 Do not cut and paste any material prepared by another group member.